learn-co-curriculum/phase-0-macos-env-system/README.md

 # MacOS System Setup

-The following instructions are for MacOS Catalina, BigSur, and Monterey.
-If you are not on one of these operating systems but have the option to update, we recommend doing so before following the instructions below.
-If you are using a machine with the M1 chip, we recommend updating to Monterey before you begin.
+The following instructions are for MacOS Ventura.
+If you have an earlier operating system but have the option to update, we recommend doing so before following the instructions below.
+If you are not able to update, earlier operating systems may still be compatible with the requirements for the program, but the instructions below may not always match what you see on your machine.

 **Note**: Throughout the environment setup, you will see commands that look like
 this: